spett10/KRing/README.md

 ### Usage ###

+If you've successfully created a profile at the first run of the application, you will be promted for a username and the correct password.
+There is no username or password recovery, nor are there any hints.

-There are limited functionalities after you log in.
+There are certain limited functionalities after you log in.

 The main menu will present to you the following possible actions: